What are medium to long term business loans?

-Although long term business loan interest rates are normally lower than they are for shorter term financing options, you may still end up paying more in total over the life of a loan, as the cumulative cost of interest payments add up.
+Although long term business loan interest rates are normally lower than they are for shorter-term financing options, you may still end up paying more in total over the life of a loan, as the cumulative cost of interest payments can add up.

 What are the alternatives to medium and long term business loans?

 Whether you are a new business or a well-established company, there are always options when it comes to financing.

 If you aren’t sure that tying yourself into a long term funding deal is appropriate, you could try a business credit card or arrange an overdraft with your bank.
 Alternatively, there are plenty of shorter-term loans available to small businesses.
 These include invoice financing, bridge loans or short term small business loans.